spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-cart-rules.md

     2. From the *DISCOUNT TYPE* drop-down list, select a cart rule.
     3. In the *NAME* field, specify the name for the discount.
     4. _Optional_: in the *DESCRIPTION* field, enter the description of the discount.
     5. _Optional_: in the *PRIORITY* field, enter an integer value from 1 to 9999 for the discount priority.
-For reference information, in the Creating a voucher guide, see the [Discount Overview page](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#discount-overview-page) section.
+For reference information, in the *Create new discount* reference, see [General information tab](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#general-information-tab).
     6. Specify if the discount is exclusive.
-For reference information, in the Creating a voucher guide, see the [Discount Overview page](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#discount-overview-page) section.
+For reference information, in the *Create new discount* reference, see [General information tab](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#general-information-tab).
     7. Specify the validity interval (lifetime) of the discount.
 * Click **Next** or select the *Discount calculation* tab to proceed.

 * On the *Create Discount* page, in the *Discount calculation* tab, do the following:
     1. In the *CALCULATOR TYPE* drop-down, select either *Percentage* or *Fixed amount*.
-For reference information, in the Creating a voucher guide, see the [Discount calculation tab](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#discount-calculation-tab) section.
+For reference information, in the *Create new discount* reference, see the [Discount calculation tab](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#discount-calculation-tab) section.

         {% info_block warningBox "Note" %}